-We currently derive substantially all of our revenue from the rebates we earn from China Unicom and China Mobile as a result of our processing payments for these telecommunications companies' consumers for mobile date and talk time.
+We currently derive a substantial amount of our total revenue through contracts secured with China Unicom and China Mobile.
 If we were to lose the business of one or both of these mobile telecommunications companies, if either were to fail to fulfill its obligations to us, if either were to experience difficulty in paying rebates to us on a timely basis, if either negotiated lower pricing terms, or if either increased the number of licensed payment portals it permits to process its payments, it could have a material adverse effect on our competitive position, business, financial condition, results of operations and cash flows.
 Additionally, we cannot guarantee that the volume of revenue we earn from China Unicom and China Mobile will remain consistent going forward.
 Any substantial change in our relationships with either China Unicom or China Mobile, or both, whether due to actions by our competitors, regulatory authorities, industry factors or otherwise, could have a material adverse effect on our business, financial condition and results of operations.